|CLICK HERE for information on +Pass transportation for our students.

 NOTE: Please visit our Winter Weather Information document for winter weather procedures and information.

 Our students arrive on foot, and by bike, scooter, car, and school bus.
 For the safety of our kids, please make note of these safety rules when dropping off and picking up your children.
-I have also spoken to the Transportation Department so that buses abide by these expectations as well.
+Our DPS Transportation Department is also aware of our Traffic Safety Rules and our bus drivers abide by these expectations as well.
 For those students who arrive by bus, we have a new procedure enacted by the Transportation Department.
 Please check out the +Pass information.

 CHILD SAFETY SHOULD BE OUR PRIMARY CONCERN ESPECIALLY DURING DROP-OFF AND PICK -UP